Textadept 12.6 Manual

 Basic procedure:

-1. Configure CMake to build Textadept by pointing it to Textadept’s source directory (where CMakeLists.txt is) and specifying a binary directory to compile to.
+1. Configure CMake by pointing it to Textadept’s source directory (where CMakeLists.txt is), specify a directory to build in, and optionally specify a directory to install to.
+CMake will determine what UI toolkits are available and fetch third-party build dependencies.

 2. Build Textadept.

-3. Either copy the built Textadept binaries to Textadept’s directory or use CMake to install it.
+3. Either copy the built binaries to Textadept’s source directory or use CMake to install it.

 For example: